jwynia/uv-python-context-network/context-network/foundation/principles.md

-# Project Principles
+# UV Python Project Principles

 ## Purpose
-This document outlines the core principles and standards that guide decision-making and development across the project.
+This document outlines the core principles and standards that guide decision-making and development across the UV Python project template.

 ## Classification
 - **Domain:** Core Concept